numediart/ofxMotionMachine/README.md

-Old version of MotionMachine (the followig explanation are deprecated)
+Old version of MotionMachine (the following explanations are deprecated)
 ----------------------------------------------------------------------